-- 1. Press start/stop button and install tether cord on the engine cut-off switch. - 2.
+- Press START/STOP button and install tether cord on the engine cut-off switch. - 2.
 As the information center cycles through its self-test function, ensure all indications come on.

-Always attach the tether cord clip to your PFD.
+Always attach the tether cord clip to your PFD or to the wrist (wrist strap required).